patrickbrown-io/cspb2270-final-project/readme.md

 - It's inverse may be used to solve linear equations
 - And so much more!

+# Run as is

+You can simply run `./matrix` in your command line of choice

-# Installation Instructions
+# Installation Instructions -- Compile and run

 You may choose to build this project on your own.
 Clone this repository.
-You can run `g++ -o main main.cpp Matrix.cpp MatrixStore.cpp tictactoe.cpp` in the root to build, and then run `./main` to execute the program.
+You can run `g++ -o main main.cpp matrix.cpp matrixstore.cpp tictactoe.cpp` in the root to build, and then run `./main` to execute the program.

 # The Matrix Store